Roots and Resilience: Art for Change

 ABOUT:

-Roots and Resilience: Art for Change is a dynamic group exhibition that centers the work of African American artists as vital agents of cultural preservation, resistance, and transformation.
-Curated and designed by Ringling College’s Exhibition Design and Management course led by Director and Chief Curator Tim Jaeger, the exhibition explores how creative expression becomes a powerful tool for storytelling, activism, and imagining new futures.
+Roots and Resilience: Art for Change is a dynamic group exhibition that foregrounds the contributions of African American artists as vital agents of cultural preservation, resistance, and transformation.
+Curated and designed by students in Ringling College’s Exhibition Design and Management course, led by Director and Chief Curator Tim Jaeger, the exhibition examines how creative expression becomes a powerful vehicle for storytelling, activism, and envisioning new futures.

-The exhibition features influential artists such as Faith Ringgold, Amina Robinson, Jacob Lawrence, and Romare Bearden—visionaries whose work reshaped American art through narratives grounded in the Black experience.
-Alongside them, contemporary artists including Kandy G. Lopez and Eme Omeh contribute fresh perspectives that deepen ongoing conversations about identity, representation, and resilience.
+The exhibition brings together groundbreaking artists such as Faith Ringgold, Aminah Robinson, Jacob Lawrence, and Romare Bearden—visionaries whose work reshaped American art through narratives grounded in the Black experience.
+Their legacies are joined by contemporary artist Kandy G. Lopez, whose practice offers fresh perspectives on identity, representation, and resilience in today’s cultural landscape.

-Spanning painting, printmaking, photography, and mixed media, Roots and Resilience not only honors the rich legacy of African American artistry but also highlights the importance of intergenerational dialogue.
-In this space, art serves as both a bridge and a catalyst—connecting history to the present, and vision to change.
+Spanning painting, printmaking, photography, and mixed media, Roots and Resilience honors the enduring legacy of African American artistry while highlighting the importance of intergenerational and intercultural exchange.
+In this space, art becomes both bridge and catalyst—connecting history to the present, and vision to change.

 PLAN YOUR VISIT ↗